If you're coming to campus, you must first complete your COVIDSafe module and follow all guidelines on this page.

 If you're unwell at home

-- Seek medical advice and get tested for COVID‑19 (available at the University Health Service)
+- Seek medical advice and get tested for COVID‑19.

 - Do not come to campus under any circumstances.
 Once you have been tested, stay at home and self-isolate as per the advice from the Victorian Department of Health.
 Find out more about getting tested.